bcgov/data-publication/pages/dps_bcdc_w_api_metadata_mgmt.md

 ### How to create a resource with the API

-* All mandatory fields must be included to use this function.
+* Listed are all mandatory fields but there are other fields that can be populated and encourage that they are.

 ```
 import ckanapi